Jalalx/jalalx.github.io/_posts/2021-03-11-be-productive-using-bash-scripts-on-windows-part-2.md

 title: Be productive using bash scripts on Windows! - Part 2
 author: jalal
 categories: [ bash, windows ]
-description: "Bash scripting comes handy when you have some repetitive routines, like obtainign a token when you want to test an `Authorization` header required API!
-In this blog post, I'm going to explain in details how the script works."
+description: "Bash scripting comes in handy when you have some repetitive routines, like obtaining a token when you want to test an `Authorization` header required API!
+In this blog post, I'm going to explain in detail how the script works."
 ---

-Bash scripting comes handy when you have some repetitive routines, like obtainign a token when you want to test an `Authorization` header required API!
+Bash scripting comes in handy when you have some repetitive routines, like obtaining a token when you want to test an `Authorization` header required API!

-### WARNING: Copying sensitive data like production environemnt access tokens to clipboard using automated tools is a risky thing.
-Consider checking the clipboard tool source code to make sure it does only what it meant to do.
+### WARNING: Copying sensitive data like production environment access tokens to the clipboard using automated tools is a risky thing.
+Consider checking the clipboard tool source code to make sure it does what it is meant to do.
 Also, remember to use this tool in the development environment only.

 In the [previous post](/be-productive-using-bash-scripts-on-windows-part-1/) we had a script that gets username and password and automatically obtains an `access_token` and writes it to the system's clipboard.
-But how it actually works?
+But how it works?

 ```sh
 #!/bin/sh